robmasocco/AOS-TAG/ideas.md

 ## talker.c & listener.c

-These two programs allow to try out the message system, echoing a stream of a given message from a talker process to any number of listeners.
+These two programs allow to try out the message system, echoing  a given message from a talker process to any number of listeners.

 The talker requires a key to open a new instance, a level, a message string and a period in milliseconds that defines the message sending rate.
 A counter will be added to the message's contents, and of course zero is an allowed period.
 The listener only requires a key and a level.
 It will print the message together with its size (in bytes).